PhD in Management

 Information Economics & Intellectual Property

 In a Remix economy, how should we allocate credit and $$ to the people who create a composite good?
 How can we rethink intellectual property to permit more “permissionless innovation” and allow more great software, music, art, and writing to be produced?
 This project explores several analytic models of credit attribution and also visualization for reused works.
 We will also run live experiments on remix projects in an effort to develop broad policy implications.

 This research stream examines the rising development of platform firms and business ecosystems such as Android, Airbnb, Kickstarter, and Pinterest.
 How is innovation different in this context?
 Should crowds displace experts?
 Can we measure the health of an ecosystem and determine where to intervene?
 Should governments adopt platform strategies to grow their economies?
 How can new firms launch and overcome critical mass problems.
 Can we change the structure of an entire industry by placing strategic bets?
 This research will involve both econometric analysis of big data and analytic theory development.

 Funding and Support for Students

-The majority of doctoral students entering the PhD program receive substantial financial assistance, which covers full tuition for four years and a generous stipend.
+The majority of doctoral students entering the PhD program receive substantial financial assistance, which covers full tuition for five years and a generous stipend.